qinqinhan/CMDD/README.md

-CMDD : Long-TailED Time Series Classification with Noisy Labels
+# CMDD : LONG-TAILED TIME SERIES CLASSIFICATION WITH NOISY LABELS

 This code implements the CMDD.
 We use Python 3.9 to implement the proposed method, and all experiments are run on the machine of linux system.
 To run the model, you need to put the dataset file in the Multivariate_ts, set the necessary hyperparameters, and run the python file train.py.

-# Long-TailED Time Series Classification with Noisy Labels
+# LONG-TAILED TIME SERIES CLASSIFICATION WITH NOISY LABELS

-The source code is for reproducing experiments of the paper entitled "Long-TailED Time Series Classification with Noisy Labels"
+The source code is for reproducing experiments of the paper entitled "LONG-TAILED TIME SERIES CLASSIFICATION WITH NOISY LABELS"

 # Datasets
 The UCR dataset used in the paper are available at : http://www.timeseriesclassification.com/ .